malectro/blog/content/blog/ff-magic.md

 The music composer of FF7, Nobuo Uematsu, is a bit like the John Williams of video games in that he has risen to semi-celebrity among fans.
 Most gamers probably don't know the names of any other composers – even the ones behind their favorites.

 Like the game itself, Uematsu's score was more ambitious than anything that came before it.
 Some of the tracks are instrumentally and melodically unique while others subtly evoke the main theme using different keys and modes.
-Composing for video games different than composing for passive media like film and television.
+Composing for video games is different than composing for passive media like film and television.
 Players have to enjoy the same track for minutes to hours before progressing to a new area, and the composer needs to account for randomized spikes in tension.
 A good track has to evoke the environment and situation of the characters while not being so distracting or repetitive that players get annoyed.

 Early games were limited to sound pallets that let composers program them like music boxes or player pianos.
 FF7 was allowed a much lusher pallet than most games before it and a greater number of "voices" as well.
 The result is Chopin performed on a Eurorack.
 Digital notes approximate classical instruments and gregorian chants.
 A cute ostrich dances to lo-fi Dick Dale.